Things To Do In Athens, Greece

 10. Syntagma Square

-Greek Guard, AthensKnown as Constitution Square, you have to visit this center of the city to see the changing of the Evzones, a special infantry of the Greek Army, taking place every hour.
-They guard the Tomb of the Unknown Warrior.
+Known as Constitution Square, you have to visit this city center to see the Changing of the Evzones, a special infantry of the Greek Army that takes place every hour and guards the Tomb of the Unknown Warrior.

-The Evzones are famous for their skirts (400 pleats symbolizing each year of the Turkish/Ottoman occupation), pompom shoes and elaborate changing of the guard.
+The Evzones are famous for their skirts (400 pleats symbolizing each year of the Turkish/Ottoman occupation), pompom shoes, and elaborate changing of the guard.

 11 am Sunday is a full changing of the guard with a band.